Polynomial

 to_number_field

-Convert the polynomial to a number field defined by the minimal polynomial minimal_poly.
+Convert the coefficients of the polynomial to a number field defined by the minimal polynomial min_poly.

 Examples